numerical/dwmstatus/README.md

 # dwmstatus

-This project is a fork of the suckless project by the same name.
+This project is a fork of the [suckless project][2] by the same name.

 ## About